AhmdShuvo/AhmdShuvo/README.md

 #### Web developer
 ![Web developer](https://i.ibb.co/JpwBLHp/Neutral-Creative-Professional-Linked-In-Article-Cover-Image.png)

-I am interested in the web developer role where I can contribute my analytical skills and knowledge acquired by completing a full-stack web development course.
-I am looking for a dynamic and progressive company where my skills are utilized in the maximum way possible.
+I am interested in applying for the web developer role, where I can utilize my analytical skills and knowledge gained from completing a full-stack web development course.
+I am seeking a dynamic and progressive company that can allow me to maximize my potential.

-Skills: NextJS / REACT / JS / HTML / CSS
+Skills: NextJS / REACT / JS / HTML / CSS / Nodejs / Expressjs / MySQL / MongoDB